World Record Club: Early days, c. 1955-1965

-World Record issues were certainly in production by mid-1956.
-The World Record Treasures records were promoted as a series from which 'members' (membership was free) were required to select a given number of purchases per year.
-These were sold at lower prices than usual (21s 6d, equivalent to £1.07) and distributed in cheap wrappers (originally logo-printed Fablothene, and then card covers with stickers naming the selection).
-A monthly Club magazine (Record Review) was launched in late 1956, featuring the existing artists and recordings and announcing future selections.
-The company was first based at 125 Edgware Road, London, with a display centre at 49 Edgware Road.
-The main UK rival in similar business was the Concert Hall label.
+World Record Club issues were in production by mid-1956.
+The World Record Treasures records were promoted as a series from which 'members' (membership was free) were required to purchase a set number of records annually.
+These recording were sold at lower prices than standard retail (21s 6d, equivalent to £1.07 1/2) and were initially distributed in inexpensive wrappers (originally logo-printed Fablothene, and then card covers with stickers naming the selection).
+A monthly Club magazine (Record Review) was launched in late 1956 to feature existing artists and recordings, to announce upcoming releases.
+The company was original based at 125 Edgware Road, London, with a display centre located at 49 Edgware Road.
+Its main UK rival in similar business was the Concert Hall label.

 Membership was encouraged by such methods as using sleeve designs contributed by members and as these improved they obtained photographic services of Erich Auerbach.
 By 1958 there was a membership of at least 150,000.
-In the Promenade Concerts season of July to September 1958, World Records had a full-page advertisement (offering monthly releases at between 22s 6d and 24s 9d per disc, only one needing to be chosen per year) on the inside front cover of all the individual concert programmes, facing the actual music listing for the evening - a competitive space, placing it on equal footing with Electric Audio Reproducers, EMI Records, Decca Records, Grundig Tape Recorders, Ferguson Radiograms.
+In the Promenade Concerts season of July to September 1958, World Records had a full-page advertisement (offering monthly releases at between 22s 6d and 24s 9d per disc, only one needing to be chosen per year) on the inside front cover of all the individual concert programmes, facing the actual music listing for the evening – a competitive space, placing it on equal footing with Electric Audio Reproducers, EMI Records, Decca Records, Grundig Tape Recorders, Ferguson Radiograms.
 A full-priced record then cost around 40 shillings (£2).

 Key artists at the start were conductors Hans Swarowsky and Muir Mathieson, often with the Sinfonia of London, or Viennese orchestras.
 The development of new recordings was a special interest, under the celebrated recording engineer Anthony C. Griffith (1915–2005), who became recording manager for WRC in 1958.
 The Brahms violin concerto (Endre Wolf, violin, Sir Anthony Collins, conductor, WRC TP30) was a 1958 landmark for them, as technical details were published on the sleeve, recorded both in stereo and mono using Ampex equipment and Neumann microphones.
 Griffith made recordings of Colin Davis, Leon Goossens, Arthur Bliss, Reginald Jacques, Imogen Holst, the Melos Ensemble and Aeolian Quartet.
 WRC had the distinction of producing Colin Davis' first recording, conducting the Sinfonia of London in performances of Mozart's Symphonies 29 and 39 (TZ 130).